 Why Kellie Leitch is sticking to her controversial Canadian values pitch

-Conservative leadership candidate Kellie Leitch speaks during the Conservative leadership debate in Saskatoon, Wednesday, November 9, 2016.
-(THE CANADIAN PRESS / Liam Richards)
+Conservative leadership candidate Kellie Leitch speaks during the Conservative leadership debate in Saskatoon, Wednesday, Nov.
+9, 2016.
+(Liam Richards / THE CANADIAN PRESS)

 Published Wednesday, November 16, 2016 6:39AM EST

 Last Updated Wednesday, November 16, 2016 4:18PM EST